How to Apply

-The Information Sessions take place in August and September and attendance at one of the Information Sessions is mandatory for all applicants.
+The Information Sessions take place in July, August and September and attendance at one of the Information Sessions is mandatory for all applicants.
 To be eligible for the Programme and be considered for an interview, candidates are also required to complete and submit an online application form.
-The deadline for submitting the online application form is September 11, 2017.
+The deadline for submitting the online application form will be dependent on the Information Session you attend and the final deadline will be September 10, 2018.
 TWF and the Mentoring Programme Steering Committee will shortlist the applicants who are invited for a face-to-face interview.
-The 10 minute interviews will take place between September 27 - 29, and October 11 - 14, 2017.
+The 10 minute interviews will take place between September 27, and October 09, 2018.

 The face-to-face interview is the chance for applicants to compellingly convey their skills and experience, and outline how they would benefit from and contribute to the Mentoring Programme.
 Mentor and protégé applicants will be interviewed by two people for 10 minutes.
 To ensure a fair and objective interviewing process, all interviewers receive training on conducting interviews.